epics-containers/epics-containers.github.io/docs/how-to/useful_k8s.md

 ## Installing on Windows Subsystem for Linux

+I have had success with running k3s on WSL2, however, for best restults I would recommend using the VirtualBox applicance which is almost identical to a navtive Linux installation.
+These instructions have not been tested recently so YMMV.

 WSL2 gives you a linux distribution running within Windows, the following additional instructions explain how to use this platform.